PEXANE2/azure-docs.tr-tr/articles/azure-maps/how-to-manage-authentication.md

 ---
-title: Azure haritalar 'da kimlik doğrulamasını yönetme | Microsoft Docs
+title: Manage authentication in Azure Maps | Microsoft Docs
-description: Azure haritalar 'da kimlik doğrulamasını yönetmek için Azure portal kullanabilirsiniz.
+description: You can use the Azure portal to manage authentication in Azure Maps.
 author: walsehgal
 ms.author: v-musehg
 ms.date: 10/24/2019